adjam/ole-plugin-poc/README.md

 OLE Plugin Configuration Proof-Of-Concept
 ==========================================

 Contains a demonstration of how to implement a plugin for a Spring-configured web application.

 This project includes both a complete (if tiny) Spring MVC web application and includes, alongside that, code in a different (Java) package that adds functionality to the base MVC application.
+Pretend that the code and resources in these packages are in different JAR files.

 The aim is to illustrate how, with minor modifications, medium to large web applications could support plugin functionality, allowing different development teams to add or